El Salvador: Bitcoin adoption met with suspicion | DW | 07.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Cash machines that take Bitcoin are being erected, taxes can now be paid by cryptocurrency and the government is offering $30 (€25.30) in Bitcoin credit to anyone who downloads the digital Chivo wallet.
+Cash machines that take bitcoin are being erected, taxes can now be paid in the cryptocurrency and the government is offering $30 (€25.30) in bitcoin credit to anyone who downloads the digital Chivo wallet.

 But the plan has not gone down well with the public.
 Some 70% of Salvadorans are opposed to the move, according to a survey by Central American University (CAU).
 They say they'll continue using the US dollar, the country's legal currency for the last 20 years.
 Most of those surveyed said they want the new law allowing the currency's adoption to be repealed.